kuzmavasil74/kuzmavasil74/README.md

 A modern and responsive site for a professional hairdresser, combining a sleek front-end with a robust back-end.
 The website includes:

 - Service List with Filtering: An organized list of services with the ability to filter by categories (e.g., haircuts, color treatments, etc.)
 - Booking Form with Email Integration: Users can easily book appointments, with form submissions sent via email for seamless communication.
 - About Section, Testimonials, and Responsive Layout: A personalized "About" section, customer reviews, and a layout optimized for all devices.
 - Backend Functionality: A custom backend handling booking requests, feedback submissions, and email notifications.
 Powered by Node.js and MongoDB for data storage and management.

+> 🛠 Built with:
+>
-> 🛠 React for efficient UI rendering
+- React for efficient UI rendering
 - React Router for seamless navigation
 - CSS Modules for modular and reusable styles
 - Yup for form validation
 - Tailwind CSS for flexible, utility-first design
 - Node.js and MongoDB for backend functionality
 - Email Integration for booking confirmations and feedback notifications

 ---